mzaman95/tech-prep/docs/React.md

 }
 ```

-**2. What is the common pattern followed for event handlers in React in a class component?**
+#### What is the common pattern followed for event handlers in React in a class component?

 When you define a component using an ES6 class, a common pattern is for an event handler to be a method on the class.
 For example, this Toggle component renders a button that lets the user toggle between “ON” and “OFF” states: